What’s in a name?

 Need more help?
 Check out the video demonstrating the activity.

 Every preschool student has one word that is the most important to them – their own name.
-Even if they are masters of reading and writing it, they can still benefit from the variety of skills presented in the activities.
+Even if they are masters of reading and writing it, they can still benefit from the various skills presented in the activities.
 Tracing, coloring, stamping, and clapping out syllables are useful pre-reading and fine motor skills, and personalizing it with their name makes a student more eager to practice!

 Looking for more ways to teach children their names?